ThatQuiz Test Library Take this test now

 C) To provide services and infrastructure for residents

-D) To serve as a tourist attraction
+D) To function as a military base

 • 2.
 What is urban planning?